 Aspire has 36 schools located across California and four schools located in Tennessee.
-Eleven schools are in Los Angeles County, which is the most populous county in the U.S. The county's minor population is very healthy, at about 3,571,000, and is expected to remain fairly stable, with projections indicating a modest decline of 2% through 2020.
+Eleven schools are in Los Angeles County, which is the most populous county in the U.S. The county's minor population is very healthy, at about 3 million with projections indicating a decline of 6.4% through 2023.